cossacklabs/product-docs/acra/security-controls/zones.md

 * ZoneID specified explicitly in SQL query as literal (according to database binary literals) in `SELECT` statement before encrypted column
 * ZoneID specified explicitly in SQL query as literal (according to database binary literals) in `SELECT` statement before explicitly specified encrypted data as SQL literal

-#### Method 1
+#### Method 1 – ZoneID stored in the database

-Let's look how it works on first method on simple example when application stores ZoneID and encrypted data in database table.
-For PostgreSQL will look like:
+One option is to store the ZoneID along with encrypted data directly in the database, then you query both of them for decryption.
+This way it's easy to ensure that correct ZoneID is associated with the data but the association itself is naturally disclosed in the database.

+Here's an example of database schema for PostgreSQL:
 ```
 CREATE TABLE application_data (
  id SERIAL PRIMARY KEY,